-It’s been an unusually cold season, and so we’ve been craving comfort foods like this slow cooker Guinness Beef Stew.
-A slow cooker is so easy to prep in the morning, and the whole house ends up smelling so wonderful that I look forward to dinner all day.
+We’ve been craving comfort food, and nothing beats traditional Irish pub food like this slow cooker Guinness Beef Stew.
+Traditionally it’s made in a Dutch oven, but I like to make mine in a slow cooker.
+It’s easy to prep in the morning, and the whole house ends up smelling so wonderful that I look forward to dinner all day.
 There’s nothing like a hearty Irish stew to stave off the cold!

 This recipe is modified from a card I picked up at the Guinness Storehouse in Dublin during our guided food tour of Ireland.
 What I loved about their Guinness Beef Stew is the simplicity of the ingredients.
-While Irish stew is typically made in a dutch oven, it was easy to modify for a slow cooker in order to save some time in the kitchen.
+While Irish stew is typically made in a dutch oven, it was easy to modify for a slow cooker.

 TIP: While you could make mashed potatoes from scratch, there’s no shame in saving time with dry mashed potatoes.
 They’re just as delicious.

 - 1 quart beef stock